Author Life: My Schedule

-Play with Canva/ my website(s).
+Play on Canva/ my website(s).
 Most days you’ll find me hunched over the computer (and ignoring the pain in my shoulder from mousing) to update one of my websites.
 I recently rebuilt Lemmony.com, created OneDrinkWithJohn.com for Mr. Lemmony’s podcast, and I also built his other website theJohnLemmon.com.
 I love to update them and tinker (mostly tinker!), and often that involves creating graphics and stylizing photos which, face it, is my favorite thing to do besides write.

 No one told me I had to keep the same hours as when I worked in Corporate America but somehow, I did.
 Five o’clock is for logging off and shutting down!
 And maybe that’s because the hubs still adheres to that schedule since he has a job, so I just follow suit.
 But “It’s 5 o’clock somewhere” has such a nice ring to it, and we’ve been known to crack up a pair of beers at 5:01 PM and dash out the door for a golf cart and/or boat ride with the dog.

 After we’ve rustled up some grub and spent the evening either soaking in the sun (summer) or lounging on the couch reading (winter), we’ll retire to the TV room.